 When I was new to Bible prophecy, I wanted to believe that these wars would take place soon.
 But, the more I studied, the more I realized that I could no longer accept the popular view on the timing of these events.
 I had to share with you my findings so you could see that the popular view is not the correct view.

-Many key Bible prophecy topics are similar to the topic of the Gog and Magog war.
+Many key Bible prophecy topics are similar to the topic we looked at in this article.
 The popular view is often not the correct view.
 Please explore my other writings to see why many other popular teachings about the end times have flaws.

 Do You Want to Study Bible Prophecy?
 Get My Free eBook!